kyma-incubator/compass/components/director/cmd/scopessynchronizer/README.md

 ## Configuration

-The Scopes Synchronizer binary allows overriding of some configuration parameters.
-Up-to-date list of the configurable parameters can be found [here](https://github.com/kyma-incubator/compass/blob/8a8ecb2fcf3a38f8f6392f5669b98c1a10342363/components/director/cmd/scopessynchronizer/main.go#L27).
+The Scopes Synchronizer binary allows you to override some configuration parameters.
+To get a list of the configurable parameters, see [main.go](https://github.com/kyma-incubator/compass/blob/8a8ecb2fcf3a38f8f6392f5669b98c1a10342363/components/director/cmd/scopessynchronizer/main.go#L27).

 ## Local Development
 ### Prerequisites